 Food and Muslim students

-You should provide a traditional British menu but will need to take into account the requirements of a Halal diet.
+You should provide a traditional British menu, but will need to consider the requirements of a halal diet.
 Food products which are usually halal (permitted for Muslims are):

 Food products which are haram (not permitted for Muslims):

 Certain foods may be difficult to classify because of ingredients.
-If in doubt check for a halal certificate of food labelling (see the image above) or just ask your student.
+If in doubt, check for a halal certificate of food labelling or just ask your student.

 While your student should not use your kitchen, they may offer to cook some traditional food from their country for you.

 Make arrangements with your student for the most convenient times for them to take a bath or shower.
 They should be allowed to wash daily.
 Explain how the equipment in the bathroom and toilet work (toilet paper can be flushed down the toilet).
 Our student should leave the bath, shower, washbasin and toilet clean after use.